 Nonindustrial Disability Insurance Claim Process

-Ask your employer’s personnel specialist or payroll officer for the First Claim for Nonindustrial Insurance (NDI) (DE 8501).
-Contact the EDD at 1-866-758-9768 to get medical extension forms.
+Ask your employer’s personnel specialist or payroll officer for the First Claim for Nonindustrial Disability Insurance (NDI) (DE 8501) (PDF) because they first must confirm you are enrolled in the Annual Leave Program and excluded from bargaining.
+Contact us at 1-866-758-9768 to get medical extension forms.

 Your employer will complete and sign Part A - Employer Information.